 I feel stronger even when bad things still happen and they will happen but I know I am worth fighting for me to be the best me, to be the best Belem I can be.
 That is my role and I will play it better than anyone else.
 I will study psychology in the university and I will help girls my age who are going through what I went through so they can also know there is a way to come out ahead.

 More from our students.

-"Before Arts for a Better Tomorrow came to my school I didn’t think anyone cared, like teacher already gave up on me and we didn’t have cool classes like “Bringing Down Walls” class and I had no idea that through a theater class I would be able to meet someone in Tijuana at an orphanage, I now realize they go through the same struggles that I do here and I’m in the US, They have dreams the same way we do here and that makes me feel like I’m not alone."
+"Before Arts for a Better Tomorrow came to my school I didn’t think anyone cared, like teacher already gave up on me and we didn’t have cool classes like the “Breaking Barriers” acting class and I had no idea that through a this class I would be able to meet someone in Tijuana at an orphanage without leaving the US.
+I now realize they go through the same struggles that I do here and I’m in the US, They have dreams the same way we do here and that makes me feel like I’m not alone."

 -Adolfo, 17 yrs old, Highland Park Continuation High School, USA

 "Since taking these classes I learned to get along with the other kids here at the orphanage, I don’t fight so much anymore.
 I still get upset sometimes when someone does something to annoy me but I learned to have more control of my emotions.
 And I learned that I’m fine the way I am, i am enough the way I am, no one can take that away from me.
 I am Lily.
 I have no idea I could learn this from acting ..."

 -Liliana, 14 to 16yrs old, City of Angels orphanage, Tijuana, Mexico